Aaro Vainio: Karting

 Vainio enjoyed a successful karting career.
-He won the Finnish championship in 2007, and in 2008 he won the European KF3 Championship and the Junior Monaco Kart Cup.
-In 2009 he was runner-up in the CIK-FIA Karting World Championship and was the European KF1 Champion.
+He won the Finnish championship in 2007, and in 2008, he won the European KF3 Championship and the Junior Monaco Kart Cup.
+In 2009, he was runner-up in the CIK-FIA Karting World Championship and was the European KF1 Champion.

 Formula Renault

 In 2010, Vainio stepped up to single-seater racing, driving for Tech 1 Racing in the Eurocup Formula Renault 2.0.
 He had been expected to be part of the SG Formula team, but the team shut down.
 His manager was Nicolas Todt, son of FIA president Jean Todt and manager of Formula One driver Felipe Massa who had set a goal to get Vainio to Formula One in 2014.
 Vainio was also a candidate for the Ferrari Young Driver Academy, but was unsuccessful.
 During the season, he took five podium finishes in the last eight races and placed fourth in the standings.
 In the same year, he also competed in one round of the Formula Renault 2.0 UK Championship, where he finished ninth in race two.

-In 2012, he returned to Formula Renault machinery to contest three rounds of the Formula Renault 3.5 Series, replacing the underperforming Anton Nebylitskiy.
+In 2012, Vainio returned to Formula Renault machinery to contest three rounds of the Formula Renault 3.5 Series, replacing the underperforming Anton Nebylitskiy.
 Despite a slow start where he qualified in last place and retired from race one in his first round, he took a podium in the final race of the season.

 GP3 Series

 For the 2011 racing season, Vainio moved into the GP3 series with Tech 1 Racing.
 He achieved a podium finish in his third race but only scored points twice during the remainder of the season, ultimately finishing 15th in the standings.

-He remained in GP3 for 2012, moving to the Lotus GP team, where he took his maiden series win in the first ever GP3 race in Monaco.
+Vainio remained in GP3 for 2012, moving to the Lotus GP team, where he took his maiden series win in the first ever GP3 race in Monaco.
 He finished the season fourth in the standings, behind António Félix da Costa, teammate Daniel Abt and champion Mitch Evans.

 In 2013, Vainio once again competed in GP3, this time for new team Koiranen GP.
 This season was not as successful; despite winning two races, he left the series one round before the end and finished ninth in the standings.